devlewis/haiku-shift-client/README.md

 ### Summary

 Haiku Dada is a platform where users can auto-generate new haikus by using a madlibs-style form.
-Logic controlls the user's inputs and organizes, substitutes and adds syllables / words as needed to fit the 5-7-5 classic haiku form.
+Logic controls the user's inputs and organizes, substitutes and adds syllables / words as needed to fit the 5-7-5 classic haiku form.

 ### Technologies